-Scheduled TSCM (Technical Surveillance Countermeasures) inspections ensure critical information and data remains protected from unauthorized electronic surveillance.
+Scheduled TSCM (Technical Surveillance Countermeasures) inspections for corporations ensure that critical information and data remains protected from even the most sophisticated unauthorized electronic surveillance techniques.

 “Why should we have a TSCM inspection?”